 Make the Tender Dough:

-- Place all the ingredients in the bread maker in the order listed or as recommended by the machine manufacturer.
-Turn the machine to dough setting and press start.
+- Add the bread flour and 1-1/4 cups of the all-purpose flour.
+Mix by hand or with the stand mixer or bread machine.
+If you are using a bread machine turn the machine to dough setting.
 You may need to help the ingredients blend together in the first minute of mixing by stirring the edges with a spatula.